 Let’s reverse the conceptual confusion – is it called appetite or tolerance?
 In the financial sector, it’s called tolerance.
 In appendix 5 of the executive order, it’s stated: “… to ensure that risks are identified, analyzed, measured, handled, monitored, reported and are within the company’s IT risk tolerance“.
 In most other places, it is called appetite.
 We use the term appetite in this post.

-Very common but not that useful
+Risk appetite is Very common but not that useful